CMP2804/report/report.md

 <img width="677" alt="image" src="https://user-images.githubusercontent.com/101411609/236840837-09a82517-1c34-4c46-9444-bd46540945cd.png">

 ## User Acceptance Tests
 Two weeks before release, we ran a set of user acceptance tests using a small set of playtesters.
 There were plans for a more extensive playtesting session, however only Stevie was able to successfully acquire playtesters, limiting the amount of feedback recieved.
+These were performed over Discord video calls and consisted with players proceeding through the tutorial level, commenting on any confusion they had.
+For example, one playtester commented that often walls were difficult to spot and it was not immediately obvious if short walls were able to be passed through or not.
+A multitude of areas for improvement were identified through this process and these were added to the backlog of tasks.
+However, a small amount remained unaddressed as the team was focused on completing other assignments.
+In the future, this process could have been improved by incorporating evaluation such as heuristic, quantitive and qualititve evaluation.

+## Code Reviews
+According to our branching strategy, features must be created and merged into the `submission` branch using a pull request.
+A branch protection rule was created for the submission branch that not only prevents pushes directly to `submission`, but also prevents the merging of pull requests without first being approved by another member of the team.
+This allowed the team to verify the team to validate one another's solutions by looking at the work from another perspective.
+However, more often than not, this review process was bypassed using administrator privileges.
+In the future, this process could be improved by encouraging other members of the team to engage in collaborative code reviews.

 # Release (Jay?)
 - Discuss how the artefact was released